Why You Should Try Interval Training to Improve Your Performance

 • Metabolic Boost: Interval training stimulates the metabolism and keeps it elevated for hours post-workout.
 This leads to greater fat burning and increased weight loss over time.

-• Preservation of Lean Muscle Mass: You can minimize muscle loss while losing fat with interval training.
+• Preservation of Lean Muscle Mass: During interval training, you can minimize muscle loss while losing fat.
 This is essential as maintaining lean muscle mass increases metabolic rate and overall body strength.

 Incorporating interval training into your weight loss journey can provide the added boost needed to reach your goals efficiently and effectively.